phaedraa/JoanyDoctorAPI/README.md

 This is a developer API used for commenting on doctors.

+==SETUP==:

+pip install -r requirements.txt python manage.py makemigrations python manage.py migrate
+./manage.py runserver

+Add username/password for authentication into the API.
+Two test users have already been added.
+Feel free to use their usernames (phaedraa, benjamin) when making requests.

+==USE==:

 A comment require's a corresponding and valid doctor ID, a rating (1 - 5), a title, comment text, and the username of the individual leaving a comment.